merlin-neurotech/WizardHat/README.md

 Hamada

 ## Acknowledgements
-This project was inspired by Alexander Barachant's [muse-lsl](https://github.com/alexandrebarachant/muse-lsl) from which some of the modules are derived or informed (particularly `ble2lsl` and some of `wizardhat.acquire`).
+This project was inspired by Alexander Barachant's [muse-lsl](https://github.com/alexandrebarachant/muse-lsl) from which some of the modules were originally based.
 The device specification for the OpenBCI Ganglion is largely derived from [OpenBCI_Python](https://github.com/OpenBCI/OpenBCI_Python).